RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Methods

 \subsection{Prompts}

-To execute a given task, RadOnc-GPT requires two inputs: the patient identifier and a task-specific prompt.
-The full set of prompts used for each task is provided in the Appendix.
-In general, all prompts followed a consistent design strategy: they specified the overall task, outlined which patient data should be retrieved, and included task-specific instructions.
+To execute a given task, RadOnc-GPT requires two inputs: the patient ID and a task-specific prompt.
+The full set of prompts used for each task are provided in the Appendix.
+In general, all prompts followed a consistent design strategy, specifying the overall task, data retrieval instructions, and task-specific instructions.
 These task-specific components could incorporate definitions, clinical criteria, or reasoning strategies (e.g., chain-of-thought guidance) to ensure accurate and consistent outputs.
 The process of developing the prompts involved frequent observation and feedback from experienced physicians.